szymon33/fakebook/README.md

 ### Environment variables for Coolpay API

-You need to set the following envionmental variables before launching the app.
+You need to set the following environment variables before launching the app.

 ```console
   export COOLPAY_USERNAME=<SzymonM>